 Do It Yourselfers

 The tech-minded person with a bit of time can create his or her own system for a musical lighting display.
 One website to check out is Light-O-Rama which offers plenty of support guides for setting up a computerized lighting system using their products.
 The products range from information for do-it-yourselfers to simple systems for a newbie to lighting displays.
-Set up the musical sequence by viewing instructional videos on setting up the lights and then select your choice of music for purchase and download.
+You can also choose to use a musical sequencer that will work with a specified song which you must purchase separately.